What Sources are Appropriate?

 - Center for American Progress (Progressive)

-- News Articles - Only if you are reporting on actual news, or perhaps a poll that was published via news paper.
 Whenever possible, try to track down the original source for the reporting.

-- Some of these will be based on propitiatory data.
-These are ok to cite, just make sure you explain what the data is and where it is coming from
+Some of these will be based on propitiatory data.
+These are OK to cite, just make sure you explain what the data is and where it is coming from.

-- Some will be based on a single factor from the census, or some other source of public data.
+Some will be an index, based on a variety of factors.
+These are OK to cite.
+Some will be based on a single factor from the census, or some other source of public data.
 Avoid citing these, just track down the original data.